damir-manapov/hands-on-configuration-tools-by-llm/NODE_RECOMMENDATIONS.md

 **Implementation Complexity:** Low

-- Very similar to Condition Marker node (but actually filters/routes data)
+- Very similar to Marker node (but actually filters/routes data)
 - Just need to filter the output array

 ---